multiply-org/sar-pre-processing/docs/paper.md

 Based on the generated file list the python package applies a pre-processing chain to Sentinel-1 Single Look Complex (SLC) time series data to generate radiometrically and geometrically corrected Sigma nought backscatter values.
 Furthermore, the time series images are co-registered and additional output files of multi-temporal speckle filtered data are generated.
 In addition, a single speckle filter instead of a multi-temporal one can be applied as well and the output will be stored as a separate layer.
 To pre-process the images, the python package uses the GPF (Graph Processing Framework) of the SeNtinel Application Platform (SNAP) and the operators provided by the Sentinel-1 Toolbox (in version 8.0).
+The Sentinel Toolbox is available for download at step.esa.int, its source code is available in the senbox-org organization on Github.
 Each of these operators performs a pre-processing step.
 The operators can be chained together to form a graph, which is used by the python package to run on the Sentinel-1 data using the GPF.
 The graphs are stored in xml-files.
 Users may change the graphs by modifying the files directly or via the Sentinel Toolbox.
+User Guides to show how the GPF can be used are provided here: https://senbox.atlassian.net/wiki/spaces/SNAP/pages/70503053/Processing.

 After the pre-processing the resulting radiometrically and geometrically corrected images are stored for further usage within a NetCDF4 stack file.
 Among other applications the processed images can be used e.g. for flood risk analysis, monitoring land cover changes, monitoring global food security or estimation of land surface parameters.